department-of-veterans-affairs/caseflow/LINUX_SETUP_AND_INSTALL.md

-# Developer Setup - Debian Systems
+# Developer Setup

+Largely written based on setting up an Ubuntu system, but the system has been successfully setup on Fedora, as well.

 ## Github